Mobile Navigation

 Main Blog Article Content

-Love it or hate it, your credit score is an essential piece of your financial puzzle: a good score opens doors, while a poor one can block you from valuable financing options.
+Your credit score is an essential piece of your financial profile.
+A good score opens doors, while a poor one (or limited credit history) can make it difficult to access financing for things like a car, a home or a personal loan.

 Your credit score is a three-digit number, ranging from 300 (the lowest possible score) to 850 (the highest).
-Lenders use this number to decide whether to offer you credit – such as a credit card, car loan, or mortgage loan.
-Your credit score is also used to determine the terms of the offer – what your interest rate will be and whether or not you’ll have to make a down payment.
+Lenders use this number to decide whether to offer you credit, whether it’s a credit card, car loan, or mortgage loan.
+Your credit score is also used to determine the terms of the offer – your interest rate and whether you’ll have to make a down payment.

 Your credit score is calculated by looking at the following categories: